Skip to main content

 note

-If you are just getting started with a brand new project, you can start with a much smaller instance.
-For example, to follow this guide, you can start with a 1GB RAM and 1vCPU cluster and scale your instance afterwards.
+If you are just getting started with a brand new project, you can start with a smaller instance and scale afterwards.

-You can run ComposeDB Server on Kubernetes on the cloud, such as Google Kubernetes Engine or Amazon Elastic Kubernetes Service.
-You can also run ComposeDB Server on DigitalOcean Kubernetes.
+You can run Ceramic Server on Kubernetes on the cloud, such as Google Kubernetes Engine or Amazon Elastic Kubernetes Service.
+You can also run Ceramic Server on DigitalOcean Kubernetes.

 Running Kubernetes on the Cloud means a provider will manage the underlying infrastructure for you.
 You can also run Kubernetes on your own infrastructure, but that is outside the scope of this guide.

 DigitalOcean Kubernetes (DOKS) allows developers to deploy Kubernetes clusters using simple managed service.
-ComposeDB deployment on DigitalOcean Kubernetes will require 2 tools:
+Ceramic deployment on DigitalOcean Kubernetes will require 2 tools:

 • kubectl - the Kubernetes command line tool